helm/charts/stable/mongodb/README.md

 * Each of the participants in the replication has a fixed stateful set so you always know where to find the primary, secondary or arbiter nodes.
 * The number of secondary and arbiter nodes can be scaled out independently.
 * Easy to move an application from using a standalone MongoDB server to use a replica set.

+## Initialize a fresh instance

+The [Bitnami MongoDB](https://github.com/bitnami/bitnami-docker-mongodb) image allows you to use your custom scripts to initialize a fresh instance.
+In order to execute the scripts, they must be located inside the chart folder `files/docker-entrypoint-initdb.d` so they can be consumed as a ConfigMap.

+The allowed extensions are `.sh`, and `.js`.

 ## Persistence